-Peking Duck with Black Caviar, Lobster with Truffle Sauce, Rib Eye Fillet with Red Wine Sauce, Double-boiled Chicken Soup with Abalone… these are just some of the new dishes that can be found at Hai Tien Lo 海天楼.
+[Updated Aug 2020] Peking Duck with Black Caviar, Lobster with Truffle Sauce, Rib Eye Fillet with Red Wine Sauce, Double-boiled Chicken Soup with Abalone… these are just some of the signature dishes that can be found at Hai Tien Lo 海天楼.

-Famed for its authentic and masterfully prepared Cantonese dishes, Hai Tien Lo at Pan Pacific Singapore takes on a fresh perspective on its dishes, and offers new options to its loyal patrons.
+Famed for its authentic and masterfully prepared Cantonese dishes, Hai Tien Lo at Pan Pacific Singapore takes on a fresh perspective on its dishes.

 His philosophy is all about enhancing traditional flavours with innovative ingredient combinations and a mix of Asian and Western cooking techniques.

 For you to discover its different seafood specialties, delicious roasts, signature double-boiled soups, and flavoursome dim sum using top quality ingredients.
-Here are 12 Hai Tien Lo new dishes and revitalised renditions of old favourites.
+Here are 10 Hai Tien Lo signature dishes:

 Hai Tien Lo Style Classic Sliced Beijing Duck with Black Caviar, Avocado and Vegetarian Beancurd Skin served with Homemade Chinese Pancakes 海天楼特色片皮鸭 ($58, $108)